jywarren/image-sequencer/README.md

 ## Installation

 This library works in the browser, in Node, and on the commandline (CLI), which we think is great.
+You can start a local environement to test the UI with `npm start`

 ### Browser